earobinson95/emilyarobinson--blogdownSite/content/authors/admin/_index.md

 - Visitors
 ---

-I am Ph.D. candidate in Statistics at University of Nebraska - Lincoln with an expected graduation of August 2022.
+I am currently a Ph.D. candidate in statistics at the University of Nebraska - Lincoln with an expected graduation date of August 2022.
 I have 2.5+ years statistical consulting experience working with more than 75 clients, 3+ years teaching experience with introductory statistics and HS geometry, and 3 summers (1 year) applying statistics for different industry functions.
 My research interests involve experimental design and perception and decision making using graphics.
 I am skilled in creating data visualizations in order to effectively communicate critical information and am currently learning D3.js.
 I am passionate about communicating statistics whether I am teaching or collaborating on a project.
 To learn more about me, keep exploring my site or reach out directly.